vadash/gwent-daily-demo/README.md

 A: Its HardWare IDentification key.
 Its generated based on CPU serial number and Motherboard serial.
 Looks like this
 ![alt text](https://lh3.googleusercontent.com/-GCnSAawXp0w/WN-QGuFfdWI/AAAAAAAAPCw/RwX7whsUIu8/s0/Bg110fBHacjE1c_2017-04-01_14-33-43.png "HWID")

-Q: Anyone banned yet ?

-A: No bans reported so far (10/23/2017)

 # Winrate examples <a name="winrate"></a>